nejclesek/Axiinput/README.md

 # Axiinput
 Remote Input for gaming

-Use this application for remote gaming input instead of the default input in common remote desktop software.
+Use this for proper remote gaming input with a combination of your favorite remote desktop application for audio/video.

 Follow these steps, for the best experience: